percona/k8spsmdb-docs/docs/quickstarts.md

-# Install Percona Server for MongoDB on Google Kubernetes Engine (GKE)
+# Install Percona Server for MongoDB on Google Kubernetes Engine (GKE) and Elastic Kubernetes Service (EKS)

 This quickstart shows you how to configure a Percona Operator for MongoDB with the following platforms: